Director of Operations / COO

 Outside of music, Matt enjoys playing tennis and pickleball, road trips, and watching way too much of "The Office."

-Matt will complete his Masters of Music Education at the University of Michigan in 2021 and received his Bachelors of Music Education from Eastern Michigan University in 2016.
+Matt completed his Masters of Music Education at the University of Michigan in 2021 and received his Bachelors of Music Education from Eastern Michigan University in 2016.

 Director at Large